up-n-atom/8311/docs/discord/index.md

 6. NO ^^solicitation^^ and/or ^^advertising^^ *(excluding __#self-promo__)*
 7. DO NOT disclose, publish, or sell personal information of any member past or present
 8. DO NOT direct message members without prior permission or discussion in a public channel
+9. DO NOT discuss ANY forms of theft of service OR fraud

 ## Bazaar